 health questions

 In contrast to occupational disability insurance, where musculoskeletal disorders and mental illnesses play a major role in the application, dread disease insurance only covers serious illnesses.
-For example, 16- to 40-year-olds who want to take part in the Canada Life campaign must answer the following two questions about their health:
+For example, 16- to 40-year-olds who want to take part in the Canada Life campaign must answer the following two questions regarding their health:

 • “Have you been diagnosed with a heart disease, for example heart failure (cardiac insufficiency), heart attack, coronary artery disease, heart defect, a stroke or any type of cancer (benign or malignant neoplasm, leukemia) in the last five years?”